Australian construction price outlook – Q1 2025

 Material price movements

-Concrete: Rising concrete prices reflect the material’s energy-intensive production process amid persistent energy cost pressures.
-The World Cement Association forecasts global cement demand is likely to decline to 3 billion tonnes per annum by 2050, far below existing forecasts.
-Clinker demand, the main source of greenhouse gas emissions in cement production, is expected to decrease even more steeply.
+Concrete: Rising concrete prices reflect the material’s energy-intensive production process amid energy cost rises, combined with global pressures to decarbonise.
+The World Cement Association forecasts global cement demand to fall to 3 billion tonnes per annum by 2050, and clinker demand to fall to 1.5 billion tonnes annually.
 Softening demand in the near-term suggests prices may stabilise.

 Plasterboard: Plasterboard prices have levelled off this quarter after a significant increase over the year.
 With demand remaining weak, no further price hikes are anticipated.

-Bricks: Brick prices increased this quarter and annually.
+Bricks: Prices increased this quarter and annually.
 Brick manufacturing cost hikes have been driven by surging energy costs – as brick kilns are reliant on natural gas – and transport costs.
-Furthermore, brick production is labour-intensive.
+Brick production is labour-intensive, adding costs to production.

-Copper: Copper prices have stabilised this quarter after a period of significant growth.
-Demand remains strong, particularly in electrical equipment, wiring and electric vehicle manufacturing.
-The global energy transition and demand for data centres are both driven by copper consumption.
+Copper: Demand for copper remains strong, particularly for electrical equipment, wiring and electric vehicle manufacturing.
+The global energy transition and growth in data centres are driving copper consumption.

 Macro-economic review